Red White and Blue Cupcakes

 Red White and Blue Cupcakes are the perfect patriotic treat.
 Fluffy and soft vanilla cupcakes are topped with sweet red, blue and white buttercream swirl.

 Red White and Blue Cupcakes are very festive and delicious, the perfect patriotic dessert that everyone will love.
-For these cupcakes, I used my go to vanilla cupcake recipe, that always turns out well.
+For these cupcakes, I used my go to vanilla cupcake recipe, because it always turns out well.
 You can make these in regular size or as mini cupcakes.
 The recipe will work well in both cases, you just need to adjust the baking time.
 The vanilla cupcakes are soft, moist and fluffy.
 The Red White and Blue Buttercream is very easy to make, and looks like you worked a lot to get that perfect swirl, while its actually very easy to make.
 Keep reading to learn how to easily make that gorgeous buttercream!

-Tips & Tricks To Make The Red White and Blue Cupcakes Recipe:
+Red White and Blue Cupcakes Recipe Tips:

 - I used my go-to recipe for the cupcake batter, you can use any recipe that you like.
 I really like this one, as the cupcakes are moist and soft.
 You can also use a store bought cupcake mix to save time.